shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

 # Exercise \#1: Create a Portal Webpage

-**Objective:** In this exercise, you will create a new webpage that will display some static content as well as a list of buildings from the Common Data Service.
+**Objective:** In this exercise, you will create a new webpage that will display some static content as well as a list of buildings from the Dataverse.

 ## Task \#1: Navigate to Portal